On the Convergence of Elementary Cellular Automata under Sequential Update Modes

 When we proved that there are configurations that cannot reach a fixed point under sequential update modes for Rule 90, we showed that it is necessary to update some cells two times before their neighbors are updated once.
 This means we would have to search for an update mode such as the ones we previously mentioned; or we would need to define a periodic update mode such as the one described for Rule 45.

-Naturally, it is of interest to prove Conjecture~\ref{cnjtr:rule45}, which would improve our current results by proving that Rule 45 can lead all configurations to a fixed point using only one sequential update mode, given a ring whose size is a multiple of three.
-As well as Conjecture~\ref{cnjtr:rule37}, which would settle the question of convergence under sequential update modes for Rule $37$.
+Naturally, it is of interest to prove Conjecture~\ref{cnjtr:rule45}, which would improve our current results by proving that Rule 45 can lead all configurations to a fixed point using only one sequential update mode, given a ring whose size is a multiple of $3$. {Analogous situation refers to} Conjecture~\ref{cnjtr:rule37}, which would settle the question of convergence under sequential update modes for Rule $37$.

-Additionally, for rules with more than one universal sequential update mode, it is of interest to find out which of them takes the least amount of time to converge, as well as how does the size of the ring affects the convergence time and can we find the sequential update mode with the most efficient convergence time.
+Additionally, for rules with more than one universal sequential update mode, it is of interest to find out which of them takes the least amount of time to converge, as well as how does the size of the ring affects the convergence time, {so that we can} find the sequential update mode with the most efficient convergence time.

-Along similar lines, for rules for which we did not find a universal sequential update mode, it begs the question of can we find a minimal covering,~\ie~the smallest set of sequential update modes that is a covering and whether the size of such a covering be dependent on the size of the ring.
+Along similar lines, for rules for which we did not find a universal sequential update mode, it begs the question of can we find a minimal covering,~\ie, the smallest set of sequential update modes that is a covering and whether the size of such a covering be dependent on the size of the ring.
 At the same time, can we develop an algorithm that gives us a minimal covering for any given rule and size of ring?